 Opportunities for the private sector

 STPs will open up new opportunities for the private sector.
 The NHS Partners Network, a trade organisation for independent (predominantly private) sector providers of clinical services, gives one indication of this.
 It notes that, as public funding is increasingly limited, the NHS will need to consider how it can supplement existing sources of funding with external investment: it points out that the private sector is well positioned to fund new or remodelled services.
-It is unclear if it’s referring to more Private Finance Initiative projects, known to cost the NHS dear.
-But it’s a matter of concern that at least one of the vanguard sites for NHS England’s STP programme is planning to set up a special purpose vehicle (SPV), essentially a new company, in order to take on much of the planning – and in theory the risk – of providing services for the local health economy.
+It is unclear if it’s referring to more Private Finance Initiative projects, known to cost the NHS dear, or the setting up of accountable care organisations.
+But it’s a matter of concern that at least one of the vanguard sites for NHS England’s STP programme is planning to set up a special purpose vehicle (SPV), essentially a new ‘shell’ company, in order to take on much of the planning – and in theory the risk – of providing services for the local health economy.
 (The use of SPV’s has been central to public-private partnerships like PFIs as a way of getting private finance – often at exorbitant rates of interest – to cover the cost of constructing new premises, and then to manage contracts for soft facilities such as cleaning or catering, often for excessive fees.
-The SPV generally takes over ownership of assets (such as the NHS building) until the loan is paid off.)
+The SPV generally takes over ownership of assets (such as the NHS building and/or land) until the loan is paid off.)

-The NHS Partners Network suggests that the private sector can offer much needed extra capacity – for diagnostic services, for example, or for home health care and care home services to support patient discharge or avoid unnecessary hospital admissions – all without capital investment from the NHS.
-The Network also says that the independent sector can offer management, procurement and planning skills to those involved in developing STPs, and provide support with redesigning services – such as implementing new care models, for example Primary and Acute Care Systems and Multi-Specialty Community Providers.
+The NHS Partners Network suggests that the private sector can offer much needed extra capacity – for diagnostic services, for example, or for home health care and care home services to support patients’ discharge from hospital and avoid readmission – all without capital investment from the NHS.
+The Network also says that the independent sector can offer management, procurement and planning skills to those involved in developing STPs, and provide support with redesigning services – such as implementing new care models like Multi-Specialty Community Providers.